Johan Oviedo: Pittsburgh Pirates

+Boston Red Sox

+On December 4, 2025, the Pirates traded Oviedo, Tyler Samaniego, and Adonys Guzman to the Boston Red Sox in exchange for Jhostynxon García and Jesus Travieso.
+On April 8, 2026, Oviedo was shut down from throwing for six weeks after being diagnosed with a flexor strain.
+He was transferred to the 60-day injured list on April 14.

 Personal life

 In 2016, Oviedo began living with his aunt and uncle in Jacksonville, Florida.
 In July 2018, Oviedo obtained a green card.

 Oviedo was born to parents Lazaro and Yudith, and was raised with a younger sister, Jeanine.